 Heinkel’s company also became more successful after Adolf Hitler came to power.
 In that period, the Heinkel company built the Heinkel He 59, the Heinkel He 115 and the Heinkel He 111 and Heinkel was announced defence industry leader for his commitment to rearmment.

 Since Ernst Heinkel was enthusiastic about exploring alternative forms of aircraft propulsion and donated aircraft to Wernher von Braun who was back then researching rocket propulsion for aircraft.
 He also sponsored the research of Hans von Ohain into turbojet engines, which led to the flight of the Heinkel He 178, the first aircraft to fly solely under turbojet power by Erich Warsitz in 1939.

 Even though Heinkel is believed to have been criticizing Adolf Hitler’s regime and his politics forbidding to employ Jewish workers.
 However, Heinkel was a member of the Nazi Party and used forced Jewish labor starting in 1941.
 One year later, Ernst Heinkel’s works were nationalized, which meant that Heinkel had to sell his controlling interest in his factories to Hermann Göring.
 Heinkel moved to Vienna and started a new design bureau and corporate offices in Vienna’s Schwechat suburb, establishing new manufacturing facilities.
 One of the later projects Ernst Heinkel worked on was the Heinkel He 177A heavy bomber.
 After the war, Heinkel made a living with private transportation and introduced the Bubble car and the Perle moped.

-At yovisto you can enjoy a video on the X-1: The First Aircraft to Break the Sound Barrier.
+At yovisto academic video search you can enjoy a video on the X-1: The First Aircraft to Break the Sound Barrier.